-- 10. There is documentation of ongoing active medical issues secondary to substance use disorder that have the clear potential to precipitate significant medical care OR the member has current morbidity from substance use disorder which requires medical evaluation and management. - 11.
-There are acute psychiatric symptoms or cognitive deficits of moderate intensity that directly relate to a high risk of relapse and require concurrent mental health treatment at the PHP level of care AND these psychiatric services are provided in a timely manner at the appropriate intensity.
+- 10. There is documentation of ongoing active medical issues secondary to substance use disorder that have the clear potential to precipitate significant medical care OR the member has current morbidity from substance use disorder which requires medical management and/or medical monitoring. - 11.
+There are acute psychiatric symptoms or cognitive deficits of moderate intensity that require concurrent mental health treatment at the PHP level of care AND these psychiatric services are provided in a timely manner at the appropriate intensity.